ethmarks/ethmarks.github.io/content/posts/mercator.md

 The highest-resolution images of the 1569 Mercator World Map that are freely available were taken by a German secondary school teacher named Wilhelm Kruecken.
 He took 18 high-resolution photos, each of a different section of the original map.
 I composited these photos together into one 5,433 by 3,450 pixel image.
 I then upscaled the composition with a [Nomos8k neural upscaler](https://huggingface.co/Phips/4xNomos8kDAT) to create a 10,866 by 6,900 pixel image.
 This makes it one of the highest-resolution images of the original Mercator map available on the public web.

-The interactive demo below might take a while to load because the image is 154 megabytes, so please be patient.
+I coded an interactive demo so you can explore the map.
+The source code is available [here](https://github.com/ethmarks/mercator/tree/main/seadragon-viewer).

-{An interactive zoomable demo of Mercator's World Map}
+{{< iframe src="https://ethmarks.github.io/mercator/seadragon-viewer/" title="Mercator World Map">}}

 Obviously, the map is very very wrong.
 It looks like something you might draw if you were really fastidious with Europe and Africa but then outsourced the rest of the map to a seven-year-old.
 At a glance, you might assume that this a map from a fantasy novel rather than a map of Earth.